 Experts tell us that we all have unconscious biases that manifest themselves in various aspects of our daily lives.
 Unconscious bias education is a resource that can enable individuals to begin recognizing, acknowledging, and deconstructing any potential blind spots he or she might have, but was not aware of previously.
 By giving employees at all levels access to these insights, we aim to facilitate more open and honest conversations that will support inclusion throughout our organizations.

-As leaders of some of America’s largest corporations, we recognize that such education is an important necessary step, because unconscious bias, by its very nature is hidden.
+As leaders of some of America’s largest corporations, nonprofits and academic organizations, we recognize that such education is an important necessary step, because unconscious bias, by its very nature is hidden.
 But we also recognize that such education while necessary, is not a sufficient step to create change.
 That requires constant vigilance and proactive efforts to create equal opportunity and access.

 While CEO Action for Diversity & Inclusion™ signatories represent a collective footprint across all 50 states, are there regions or geographic clusters with significant concentration of signatories?

-More companies from 71 industries have signed on, giving the signatory group additional unique perspectives on how to develop comfortable environments for our employees to thrive.
+More companies from nearly 85 industries have signed on, giving the signatory group additional unique perspectives on how to develop comfortable environments for our employees to thrive.
 These CEOs are excited about the pledge and want to make sure that their companies are diverse and inclusive of all employees.

 What does success look like and how do you measure it?

 Success, to us, is centered around knowledge sharing and collaboration across industries.
 This is why we will be focused on using our unified hub to easily share successes and challenges as well as continue to expand our list of signatories to draw in even more perspectives and experiences from the workplace.
-The hub measures the efforts’ reach and impact by capturing many of the best known actions that are shared across companies who visit the site for more information about diversity and inclusion in the workplace.
-In the Fall, our CEOs will also convene in-person for the first-ever CEO Closed Door Discussion Summit on November 10, 2017 to discuss learnings and challenges, which will provide insights to guide potential solutions and opportunities for diversity and inclusion in the workplace.
+The hub measures the efforts’ reach and impact by capturing many of the best known actions that are shared across companies who visit the site for more information about diversity and inclusion in the workplace

 What has happened since the CEO Action for Diversity & Inclusion™ launch?